Now in public betav0.8

 $ commitmind prime --session=$CLAUDE_SESSION

-Your teammate's context
+Your past self's context

-becomes your context.
+becomes your present context.

 Decide once